Faculty

 • Chanmin Anh

 M.Div.
-Alliance Theological Seminary / B.A.
-Calvin University
+Alliance Theological Seminary

 Pastor Chan is an ordained minister in the Christian & Missionary Alliance (C&MA).
 He was born in South Korea, grew up in New York City for over 25 years, and recently moved back to Korea with his family to pursue mission work.
 Pastor Chan has served in various churches pastoring children, youth, and young adults.
 He is passionate about developing potential and growth in young students by training them to dream big, to think globally and to step outside their comfort zones.
 He desires for young students to see and feel the vastness of the world God has created for them to live in.
-Pastor Chan’s favorite message in the bible for young students is “Don’t let anyone look down on you because you are young.”
+Pastor Chan’s favorite message in the Bible for young students is “Don’t let anyone look down on you because you are young.”
 He desires for young students to step up now, not later, and become the leaders that the world needs today.
 Pastor Chan is also a Global Missions Project Director of All Nations Dream, an independent mission organization run by his family in South Korea.
 He has global missions experience in coordinating well-digging, school development, medical, and refugee care projects in various countries around the world.

 READ MORE